prowler-cloud/prowler/README.md

 ## Forensics Ready Checks

 With this group of checks, Prowler looks if each service with logging or audit capabilities has them enabled to ensure all needed evidences are recorded and collected for an eventual digital forensic investigation in case of incident.
-List of checks part of this group:
+List of checks part of this group (you can also see all groups with `./prowler -l`):
 - 2.1  Ensure CloudTrail is enabled in all regions (Scored)
 - 2.2  Ensure CloudTrail log file validation is enabled (Scored)
 - 2.3  Ensure the S3 bucket CloudTrail logs to is not publicly accessible (Scored)